 We have recruited a national sample of U.S. adults to the ATP approximately once per year since 2014.
-In some years, the recruitment has included additional effort (known as an "oversample") to boost sample size with under-represented groups.
-For example, Hispanic, Black and Asian adults were oversampled in 2019, 2022 and 2023, respectively.
+In some years, the recruitment has included additional effort (known as an "oversample") to boost sample size with underrepresented groups.
+For example, Hispanic adults, Black adults, and Asian adults were oversampled in 2019, 2022 and 2023, respectively.

 Across the six address-based recruitments, a total of 23,862 adults were invited to join the ATP, of whom 20,917 agreed to join the panel and completed an initial profile survey.
-Of the 30,859 individuals who have ever joined the ATP, 12,925 remained active panelists and continued to receive survey invitations at the time this survey was conducted.
+Of the 30,859 individuals who have ever joined the ATP, 11,944 remained active panelists and continued to receive survey invitations at the time this survey was conducted.